Ikshit-67/go-colly-web-scraper/README.md

 ```
 - Make sure you are in the correct directory

 > You can also delete the allQuotes.json file.
-This file will automatically generate when you run main.go
+This file will be automatically generated when you run main.go

 ### Useful links
 - [Go docs](https://go.dev/doc/)